What does Hairdressing Insurance cover?

 We can provide up to £12,000 of cover for items of equipment you use to run your business.
 Cover is provided on a new for old basis for items under three years old, meaning that regardless of whether you have had the item for three months or three years, we will replace it with a brand-new equivalent if the damage is irreparable.

 If you employ any members of staff it is your legal responsibility to take out Employers’ Liability.
-This will cover you for £10 million should a staff member have an injury at work or suffer property damage due to the negligence of the business.
+This will cover you for £10 million should a staff member sustain bodily injury, illness, disease or medically recognised psychiatric injury whilst working under your employment.

 Personal Accident Cover